commonality/readme-inspector/docs/project/DEVELOPERS.md

 1.  [**Sign in**](https://github.com/login) to your GitHub account or [sign up for a (free) GitHub account](https://github.com/join).
 2.  [**Fork**](http://help.github.com/forking) the [main readme-inspector repository](https://github.com/commonality/readme-inspector) (aka, "`origin`").
-3.  \**Clone your fork*1. of the readme-inspector repository and define an `upstream` remote pointing back to the readme-inspector repository that you forked in the first place.
+3.  **Clone your fork** of the readme-inspector repository and define an `upstream` remote pointing back to the readme-inspector repository that you forked in the first place.

 ```shell
 # Clone your GitHub repository: